Albrecht Struppler Clinician Scientist Fellowship

 6. Any other situation that would compromise the ability to unbiasedly evaluate the proposal.

-Decisions will be made by the TUM-IAS director in mutual agreement with the Dean of the TUM School of Medicine, supported by external reviews and advised by the TUM-IAS Advisory Council including a representative of the TUM School of Medicine.
-Decisions will be mailed within six months.
+Decisions will be made by the TUM-IAS director in mutual agreement with the dean of the TUM School of Medicine, supported by external reviews and advised by the TUM-IAS Advisory Council including a representative of the TUM School of Medicine.
+Decisions will be sent via email within six months.